iankorf/MCB185-2023/Unit0/README.md

 ## Unix/Linux ##

 Most professional bioinformatics is done in a Unix/Linux environment.
 You don't have to love Unix/Linux, but you do have to be proficient at it.
+There is `UNIX.md` quick reference in the repo that contains all of the Unix commands we use in the course.

 ### What's the deal with Unix vs. Linux? ###